lin/cs/README.md

 1. :books: _[Code: The Hidden Language of Computer Hardware and Software](https://www.amazon.com/Code-Language-Computer-Hardware-Software/dp/0735611319)_, Nov.
 2017

-   This is kinda a book that tagarts for any layman, but it becomes complicated after mentioning flip-flop.
-I read this again in Feb 2019, after I have learned more on assembly from Nand2Tetris.

-   I would like to recommend this book to my child when he/she comes to age, as a introductionary book for programming.

 1. :tv: [Build an 8-bit computer from scratch](https://www.youtube.com/watch?v=HyznrdDSSGM&list=PLowKtXNTBypGqImE405J2565dvjafglHU), Spring Festival Holidays, 2019

-   This is an amazing experience to learn about how to build a computer using chips.
-I wish I would have time to build this when I got enough time.

 1. :books: _[The Elements of Computing Systems](https://www.amazon.com/Elements-Computing-Systems-Building-Principles/dp/0262640686/ref=ed_oe_p)_ (Chapter 1 - 5), Feb 2019